TomerAdmon/terraform-sample/ec2-ssh/README.md

 ```
 ssh -o StrictHostKeyChecking=no ubuntu@PUBLIC_IP
 ```
-(note 'ubuntu' is used in the example command line above since the default image is Ubuntu) You will be asked for the password and be provided with a bash command line on the remote instance.
+* Note: 'ubuntu' is used in the example command line above since the default image (Ubuntu) is being used.

+You will be asked for the password and be provided with a bash command line on the remote instance.

 ## Providers